ashleve/lightning-hydra-template/README.md

 System specific variables (e.g. absolute paths to datasets) should not be under version control or it will result in conflict between different users.
 Your private keys also shouldn't be versioned since you don't want them to be leaked.<br>

-Template contains `.env.template` file, which serves as an example.
+Template contains `.env.example` file, which serves as an example.
 Create a new file called `.env` (this name is excluded from version control in .gitignore).
 You should use it for storing environment variables like this:
 ```yaml
 MY_VAR=/home/user/my_system_path